Idiopathic retroperitoneal fibrosis; Ormond's disease

 The cause of this problem is mostly unknown.
 It is most common in people aged 40 to 60.
 Men are twice as likely to develop the condition as women.

-- Dull pain in the abdomen that increases with time
+- Dull pain in the abdomen or flank that increases with time

 - Pain and change of color in the legs (due to decreased blood flow)